Can You Change Careers When You Have No Idea What You’re Doing?

 Seek Out People, Not Jobs

 There is a saying by Ben Casnocha that opportunities do not just fall out of the sky; they are attached to people.
-The saying says that if you are looking for an opportunity, then what you are really looking for is people.
+The saying says that if you are looking for an opportunity, then what you are looking for is people.

-While they do have a place, they are not a good place to start.
+While they have a place, they are not a good place to start.
 What can be a good idea instead is to connect with people.
-Get talking to people in a variety of different careers and talk about what they do.
+Get talking to people in various careers and talk about what they do.

 Act It Out

 The journey to change your career can be a long one.
 And as has been discussed, you can find it hard to talk about all that you need to, or you can talk yourself out of doing certain things.

 If you find yourself overthinking things or trapped in a bit of paralysis of analysis about what you are doing, then it will have an impact.
 You put yourself off doing things when you analyze too much.
 So what you need to be doing is being more mindful about what you are doing and talking yourself in and out of.
 Sometimes, acting out something, rather than sitting an analyzing things, can actually have a greater impact on you.

-And quite quickly after doing it, you are going to realize if this is something that you want to carry on doing it or not.
-If you hadn’t taken action, you could have liked the idea of being a photographer, but not known what the ins and outs were going to be.
+And quite quickly, after doing it, you are going to realize if this is something that you want to carry on doing it or not.
+If you hadn’t taken action, you could have liked the idea of being a photographer, but not know what the ins and outs were going to be.

-You could have got all of the equipment only to later find out that this isn’t something that you want to be doing.
-So taking action on things really can help the change to happen as you find out what you do and don’t like.
+You could have got all of the equipment only to find out later that this isn’t something that you want to be doing.
+So taking action on things can help the change happen as you find out what you do and don’t like.

 Making a change in your career isn’t going to be an easy process.
-But if you hate what you are doing at the moment and really dread it, then it is going to be 100% worth putting in the effort and doing it.
+But if you hate what you are doing at the moment and dread it, then it is going to be 100% worth putting in the effort and doing it.
 When it gets a little tough, then it is a good idea to remember that you are not just talking about a job alone.